neul-labs/stout/docs/SPEC.md

 ### INSTALL_RECEIPT.json

-brewx writes compatible receipts so `brew` can see brewx-installed packages:
+stout writes compatible receipts so `brew` can see stout-installed packages:

 ```json
 {